frictionlessdata/frictionless-py/README.md

 Report errors are categorized by context:

+- any - generic errors like IO, HTTP error
 - dataset - the whole dataset errors like invalid datapackage
 - table - the whole table errors like bad encoding
 - head - headers errors